drdaemos/xc5-docs/en/basics/creating_new_page.md

 # Before get started

-First thing to do is to {% link "create an empty module" ref_KLBakhPi %}.
+First thing to do is to {% link "create an empty module" ref_TZnqVJsw %}.
 We are creating a module with developer ID **Tony** and module ID **PageDemo**.

 # Creating page in admin area

 For the sake of example, our task is to create the page which will be available at `admin.php?target=tony_custom` address and will display **Hello world!** text.

 1. Create new controller class.
 Since we want our page to be opened at `admin.php?target=tony_custom`, the controller class must be named **TonyCustom**.
-If you need more info about how controllers work in X-Cart, look {% link "here" ref_FyW2p51q#Step3-applyinglogicchanges-GeneralX-Cartworkflow %}.
+If you need more info about how controllers work in X-Cart, look {% link "here" ref_0xIAMJyA#Step3-applyinglogicchanges-GeneralX-Cartworkflow %}.
 2. We create the `<X-Cart>/classes/XLite/Module/Tony/PageDemo/Controller/Admin/TonyCustom.php` file with the following content:

     {% highlight php %}{% raw %}